 Take out the preheated Dutch oven and take off the lid, carefully!
 Grab the parchment from the sides and place the loaf in your Dutch oven.

 Place the cover back on the Dutch oven and place in the preheated oven on the center rack.
 Bake for 35 minutes at 450 degrees F (40 minutes if dough was cold from the fridge).
 Remove the lid and bake for another 5-10 minutes, until a golden brown color forms- longer if necessary.
 Remove the loaf from the dutch oven (grabbing the sides of the parchment paper works well here) and place it on a wire rack or cutting board to cool for at least 10 minutes (preferably 30 minutes - an hour, if you have time) before slicing.

-Make two small loaves instead: This recipe makes about a 2 lb. loaf.
-You can make two smaller, 1 lb. loaves, by using only half the dough at a time, saving some in the fridge for later.
+Make two small loaves instead: You can make two smaller by using only half the dough at a time, saving some in the fridge for later.
+Once the dough has risen, you can take out half of it to divide it in half.
+Using a serrated knife to cut the dough in half directly in the bowl is a great way to do this, as it won't deflate the dough as much.
+I recommend cutting the cooking time to 20-25 minutes covered if you do this.
 Alternatively, you can double the recipe to make two large or four small loaves, leaving the extra dough in your fridge for fresh bread every few days!
 Use a serrated knife to cut the dough into pieces, trying your best not to squish it down as you handle it, and make sure you use a very large container or bowl for this.

 Kosher salt may be used instead of table salt- I recommend 2 teaspoons since it's a larger grain.
 Same goes with coarse sea salt.